 - Once the sale of assets has been agreed, an administrator will be appointed, all legal action taken against the company will be suspended and the assets will be sold immediately.

-- A virtual creditor’s meeting will be arranged by the administrator so that an explanation for the chosen insolvency route can be provided and a recommendation to liquidate the company will be given.
+- The administrator will arrange a virtual creditor’s meeting so that an explanation for the chosen insolvency route can be provided and a recommendation to liquidate the company will be given.

 - The administrator will pay the creditors from the funds raised by the sale of the company’s assets and the business will be struck off the Companies House register.